SDPB Arts

 Painting is always evolving for me.

-It's never something where it's like clear cut of like, "Hey, you're gonna go about it here.
+It's never something where it's like clear cut, like, hey, you're going to go about it.

-Here's step one, step two, step three, all the way down the line."
+Here is step one, step two, step three, all the way down the line.

 It's like when I begin, I have an idea of what I want to do, but I allow myself the time to kind of let it grow.

-If there's something of an idea that changes, I'll pursue that.
+If there's something I've an idea that changes, I'll pursue that.

-I'll let it be something where I'm not gonna feel defeated and say, "Oh, my first idea wasn't the best idea."
+I'll let it be something where I'm not going to feel defeated and say, oh, my first idea wasn't the best idea, and I'll allow myself to go back and rework it or change things up as well to.

 You want it to say that to you as a painter, I'm finished.